 First 11 chapters.
 Brother told me, I almost killed myself but saw my book drop and stopped myself and remembered my BROTHER.
 My brother is always right.
 Brother is like God, he is a god to me, I must follow everything he told me.

-That little girl is kinda annoying and wow the author checking a 16 years old pants every-time he can.
+That little girl is kinda annoying and wow the author checking a 16 years old pants

 ch11, she burned a guy with just a lighter and his cloths.
 Sounds legit.